loopmediagroup/es-alchemy/README.md

 - Insert remapped data into Elasticsearch
 - Build a query using the ES-Alchemy query syntax
 - Run query against Elasticsearch
+- Map result to simplified representation with paging information

 ### Model and Index Definitions